 In this article, we will provide the rules and regulations around bringing granola bars through airport security and on a plane.

-The Quick Answer: Yes.
-Like other solid, dry snacks, you can bring as many granola bars as you want on a plane through airport security or in your checked luggage.
+The Quick Answer: Can I bring granola bars on a plane?
+Yes, like other solid, dry snacks, you can bring as many granola bars as you want on a plane through airport security or in your checked luggage.

 Can you take granola bars through airport security?